reinhart1010/HAM/README.md

 remote_theme: reinhart1010/HAM
 ```

+Note that this instruction will only work if you still opt in to GitHub Pages' "classic" experience - the same old workflow without having to write your own GitHub Actions.
+Users who opt in to use GitHub Actions instead should install this as a regular Gem-based theme.

 The best part of this is that you can get the latest version of HAM without manually requiring it on your Gemfile, as long as you have updated your page frequently (GitHub will fetch the current available version of the HAM "theme").

 ### As a Gem-based theme